Coronavirus crisis could see a lost generation of vulnerable teenagers falling through gaps in the education and social care systems

-120,000 teens - are in danger of slipping out of sight as the country emerges from lockdown
+@ChildrensComm - 120,000 teens are in danger of slipping out of sight as the country emerges from lockdown

 Thousands of teens are at risk of never returning to full time education and are easy prey for criminal gangs